Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 13. The device should connect to xsbug and stop at the `debugger` statement.
 	> Note: Make sure you have built the Moddable tools in the Moddable Getting Started step.
-	> Note: Make sure you have launched the `xsbug` debugger

 <a id="lin"></a>
 ## Linux